 2.6 Generally, we will collect, use and hold your personal information for the purposes of:

-d) conducting business with you, developing our relationship with you and assisting you to develop relationships with our members;
+(d) conducting business with you, developing our relationship with you and assisting you to develop relationships with the wholesale food distribution businesses belonging to the Countrywide member network (our “Members”);

-e) communicating with you about our products and services;
+(e) communicating with you about our products and services and the products and services of our Members;

-h) facilitating our internal business operations, including the fulfilment of any legal requirements;
+(h) facilitating our internal business operations, including the fulfillment of any legal requirements;

 2.7 Where you are our employee, we may collect, hold, use and disclose your personal information for all purposes connected with our employment relationship or as otherwise authorised by you at the time of collection.
 This includes hiring you, training you, administering your personnel records (including pay and leave records), and managing your performance.
 It may also include the collection of your sensitive personal information (including health information) for purposes connected with managing and complying with our work, health and safety obligations.